denko-rb/denko-piboard/README.md

 ## Enable Hardware

-**Note:** These are simplified instructions for common SBCs. denko-piboard can be congigured for any SBC where the hardware is supported by the Linux subsystems.
-To learn how, or better understand these instructions, see [BOARD_MAPS.md](BOARD_MAPS.md).
+**Note:** These are simplified instructions for common SBCs, to get you going quickly. denko-piboard can be congigured for any SoC with hardware support in Linux.
+To learn how, see [BOARD_MAPS.md](BOARD_MAPS.md).

-### Instructions For Raspberry Pi 4 and Below
+### Raspberry Pi 4 and Below
 - Install Raspberry Pi OS
 - Save the [default map](examples/board_maps/raspberry_pi.yml) as `~/.denko_piboard_map.yml` on your board.
 - Add the lines below to `/boot/config.txt`, and reboot.

 ```
 # 2 PWMS on GPIO 12 and 13
 dtoverlay=pwm-2chan,pin=12,func=4,pin2=13,func2=4